najlaauni/NZStoreReceiptSystem/README.md

 - A structured and automated billing process
 - Real-time receipt generation
 - Built-in tax and discount calculations
-- Daily summary reports to track performance<br>
+- Daily summary reports to track performance
 All of this is achieved using core C++ logic with no external database or GUI required.

 ## 💻 Overview